 In this composition course, you will write themes and essays based on your own experience.
 This class includes an analysis of the formality needs of Standard English, the study of effective organization and style, the analysis of writing for logic and reason, and a strong concentration on developing clear and concise writing skills.
-Online specifications: All assignments, including the midterm and final, are to be completed online.
 This course is part of the Ohio Transfer Module (OTM) and approved to transfer to any state college or institution.
-3 credit hours.
-Prerequisites: OIS1220 or OIS 1240 or concurrent and qualifying score on placement assessment test.
+3 Cr Hrs.
+Prerequisite(s): OIS1220 or OIS1240 or concurrent, and qualifying placement score.
 Ohio Transfer Module (OTM) Course [TME001].